 THE VERCOURS MASSIFThe rocky fortress of the Vercours massif served as a base for the French Resistance.
 Protected by the largest regional nature park of the Northern Alps, you can explore it by navigating narrow gorges such as the Grands Goulets or the Bourne.
 On the plateau, the open and vast landscapes are covered by forests to the north while the south is reminiscent of the arid and uninhabited steppes of southern France.
 All over, chasms and caves such as Coufin attract cavers.
 In winter you can do alpine and cross-country skiing.

 INTERNATIONAL SHOE MUSEUMSet in the old convent of the Visitation, a large building built between the 17th and 19th centuries, the museum has a collection of shoes presented in chronological and themed order, from Antiquity up to 1900.
 Lavish, funny or enigmatic, the shoes give an insight into the way people have dressed through the ages and in different countries.
 The Hams collection, dedicated to shoe buckles, stands out from the rest.

 THE PALAIS IDÉAL BY THE POSTMAN CHEVALLocated in Hauterives, the Palais Idéal built by the postman Cheval is a unique and unusual monument.
 Ferdinand Cheval dreamt of building a fairytale palace, and at 43 years of age he decided to begin his construction.
 He was a postman with no architectural or artistic training.
 While doing his rounds, he would collect stones to use for the walls, pinnacles and gargoyles in his garden.
 The work took 33 years.
 In 1969 André Malraux declared his work a listed building.

-The Hotel The Originals Valence East Le Clos des Tanneurs has a fully-equipped seminar room which benefits from natural light in a pleasant and quiet setting.
+The Originals City, Hotel Le Clos des Tanneurs, Romans-sur-Isère has a fully-equipped seminar room which benefits from natural light in a pleasant and quiet setting.